 Biography

-I’m a machine learning researcher and software engineer with expertise in neuroscience, immunology, and bioinformatics.
+I’m a machine learning researcher and software engineer with expertise in bioinformatics, immunology, and neuroscience.
 I’m currently a Senior ML Engineer at Analog Garage, a research division of Analog Devices.
+My goal is to make a real-world impact for patients and customers at the intersection of biology and computing.

 I completed my Ph.D. in Computer Science at Northeastern University, where I was co-advised by Deniz Erdogmus, Robin Walters, and Jan-Willem van de Meent.
-My research focused on techniques for reducing the amount of calibration data required to train BCI models, and reducing the performance gap between training and test subjects.
+My research focused on techniques for reducing the amount of calibration data required to train brain-computer interface (BCI) models, and reducing the performance gap between training and test subjects.
+The purpose of this research was to restore communication for patients with neurodegenerative diseases and enable expressive communication modes for healthy subjects.
 Some highlights of my work include:

 • Regularization techniques for learning subject-invariant representations